atanurdemir/SE301/README.md

 		3. Implementation of appointment and hospitals databases, appointment handling.

 		4. Database connections for Admin Page (Search, Delete, Add etc. queries implementation)

+Alp:

+        1. Patient Page and its functions

+        2. Database connection for PatientPage

+        3. Sending e-mail to the user for changing password and reminder for upcoming appointment